VicNumber21/gulp-benchmark/README.md

    original [Benchmark](http://benchmarkjs.com/);
 1. Runner provides an ability to disable or modify progress output;
 1. Reporter provides an ability to report in several formats at once;
-1. Formats similar to Original reports (inherited from [gulp-bench](https://github.com/hiddentao/gulp-bench)) should be supported as well as summary format similar to [gulp-bench-summary](https://github.com/ai/gulp-bench-summary);
+1. Formats similar to original reports (inherited from [gulp-bench](https://github.com/hiddentao/gulp-bench)) should be supported as well as summary format similar to [gulp-bench-summary](https://github.com/ai/gulp-bench-summary);

 **WARNING**: although loader and reporter provides support of formats similar to provided by [gulp-bench](https://github.com/hiddentao/gulp-bench)